- SOFIA Overview

-Cycle 7 will feature two Calls for Proposals issued by the Universities Space Research Association (USRA) to solicit observing proposals from the U.S. and international astronomical communities.
-Proposals for both calls are due Septemeber 7, 2018 and observations are expected to begin April 27, 2019.
+Cycle 7 features two Calls for Proposals issued by the Universities Space Research Association (USRA) to solicit observing proposals from the U.S. and international astronomical communities.
+Proposals for both calls were due September 7, 2018 and observations are expected to begin April 27, 2019.
 Approximately 400 hours of observing time are available for regular observing proposals, with $4M in funding available to support guest observers based in the US.
 Thesis enabling proposals intended to enable and support PhD theses based on SOFIA data will be supported, with highly ranked proposals in this category eligible for up to two years of graduate student support.

 In addition to the regular Call for Proposals, Cycle 7 will host a second call to premiere the SOFIA Legacy Program to enable programs spanning two cycles.
 Each cycle will utilize approximately 50 hours of the 100 total available hours for the Legacy Program for Cycle 7. $1M will be available to support Legacy Programs.